Guidance for getting started with weighted products

 Use them before bedtime

 Weighted blankets could be used before bed time to help with lowering arousal.
 They are great for story time before bed.
 It may be that you leave them on the lower half of the child’s body (i.e. their hips and legs) for an extra 10-15 minutes as they start to drift off to sleep.
 However, it is best to not leave all night for children.
 Sometimes you can achieve a similar effect with a heavier duvet, an extra blanket or tucking the sheets quite firmly.

 It’s tricky to give a specific age for when blankets can be used at night as all children are different sizes and have different levels of mobility.
 When considering using a blanket through the night you must ensure the individual can independently pull it on and off.
 It is important they do not put their head under the blanket whilst sleeping.
 And, they are not recommended for any individuals with breathing conditions (e.g. asthma).

 My experience is that very few individuals like the blankets for sleep.
 Many complain that they are too hot under them.
 Others don’t like the feeling of having them on.
 Some move about so much that they never really stay under them for very long.
-If using there is a general recommendation of ten percent of the individual’s body weight.
+If using there is a general recommendation of maximum blanket weight of ten percent of the individual’s body weight.
 The blanket should lay on top of the bed, rather than drape over the sides (again to avoid trapping and restriction).

 How to use weighted lap pads, shoulder pads and animals